 On-site Sewage Disposal

-If your property is in an area where there is no municipal central sewer, you will require approval from the Nova Scotia Department of Environment for the installation of an on-site sewage disposal system.
+If your property is in an area where there is no municipal central sewer, you will require approval from the Nova Scotia Environment for the installation of an on-site sewage disposal system.

 Application forms may be obtained (can be emailed) from the Planning and Development Department or the nearest Department of Environment Office.
 You will need to hire a Qualified Person to assess your lot and design a system.
-The completed application form must be submitted, along with an application fee, to the Nova Scotia Department of Environment.
-Once the Department of Environment has approved the system, you must provide a copy of the approval (DOE On-Site Septic Notification Receipt) to the Planning and Development Department before your development or building permit can be issued.
+The completed application form must be submitted, along with an application fee, to Nova Scotia Environment.
+Once Nova Scotia Environment has approved the system, you must provide a copy of the approval (DOE On-Site Septic Notification Receipt) to the Planning and Development Department before your development or building permit can be issued.

 If your property is in Falmouth or Three Mile Plains and you require municipal water, you should contact the Public Works Department at 798-8391 Ext.
 125 to discuss pressure requirements.
 The Water Utility cannot guarantee an uninterrupted supply or a sufficient or uniform pressure.